Visiting Japan, what to expect?

 I first learnt about Japan at the age of 15 watching a TV show called Shogan with my Uncle.

-The TV show was about a Dutch sailor who had been ship recked in 16th Japan, based upon a person how was called William Adams to the Japanese he is called Miura Anjin, he is in fact an English navigator who in 1600 was a first of an English person to set foot in Japan.
+The TV show was about a Dutch sailor who had been ship recked in 16th Japan, based upon a person who was called William Adams to the Japanese he is called Miura Anjin, he is in fact an English navigator who in 1600 was a first of an English person to set foot in Japan.

 William Adams settles he in Japan becomes an advisor to the Shogun Tokugawa Ieyasu he also becomes a Samurai.
 Adams now has great influence to improving Japanese trading between UK and Neverland’s.
 At this time in Japan it was normal to have no foreign visitors.